denten-books/plain-text/1-device.md

 hammering).
 A smart hammer, or any other smart thing for that matter, presupposes a system of symbolic exchange within the instrument.

-Once assimilated in this way, symbols are amenable to grammatical transformation.
+Once assimilated in this way, symbols are subject to grammatical transformation.
 Turing machines unfold the logic of instrument use, that is, their technique.
 More complicated symbolic logics, which represent higher level activity like solving physical formulas or writing poetry, are similarly amenable to Turing simulation, provided a grammar.
 Technique, if you recall from our earlier discussion, is a mode of production abstracted from its material contexts.
-The extent to which Turing machines penetrate everyday life belies their involvement in the general mechanism of such abstraction, beyond computation.
-The computer extends its reach broadly not because it quantifies life, but because much of human cultural and cognitive activity is symbolic in nature.
+The extent to which Turing machines penetrate everyday life belies their involvement in the general mechanisms of such abstraction, beyond computation.
+The computer extends its reach broadly not because it quantifies life, but because much of human cultural and cognitive activity is already symbolic in nature.
+The Turing machine is ultimately a tool for universal symbolic manipulation.

 Let us examine the mechanics of a Turing machine more closely.
 Turing begins his paper as we would expect from Wittgenstein's student, with a provocative